 PS/2 Support, RTC, Floppy, IDE, DIP Switches

-There is a lot of features cramped into this small area
+There are a lot of features cramped into this small area

 Ah DIP switches.
 A feature hardly seen on motherboards this days but more common in old motherboards to configure hardware resources.